97% Win Rate For Construction Injury Victims

 Many times there are several different organizations that can be sued after a construction accident results in injuries.
 Unfortunately, these organizations are usually very unwilling to pay for the medical expenses, as well as pain and suffering, that victims experience as a result of their negligence.
 An experienced construction accident lawyer can give you the back-up you need to make the insurance companies take you seriously.
 On your own, they know you have very little power to make them do anything.

-If you've been injured in a construction accident, call our construction accident lawyers in Orange County for a free, no-obligation consultation.
-With over forty years in business, our firm has handled hundreds of construction accident cases.
+If you've been injured in a construction accident, call attorney Tim Ryan for a free, no-obligation consultation.
+With over 39 years in business and $1 billion recovered, our firm has handled countless construction accident cases.
 Our trained professionals are skilled in the art of negotiating, and we will fight hard for you.